fabiensanglard/cpsb/README.md

 # The Book of CPS-1

-A study of the revolutionary hardware used by Capcom from 1989 to 1995 to release breath-taking games such as Street Fighter II, Final Fight, and
+A study of the revolutionary hardware used by Capcom from 1989 to 1995 to release breath-taking arcade games such as Street Fighter II, Final Fight, and
 Ghouls 'n Ghosts.

 The source code is open-source but I retain ownership of all drawings.
 They are only provided here so the project can be compiled.

 ## How to build (MacOS X)

-- Install fonts (in `cover` folder)
+- Install fonts (in `src/fonts` folder)
 - Get MacTeX.
 - Install golang (https://golang.org/doc/install)
 - Install Inkscape > v1.0